Needham Reiterates Clearfield (CLFD) Buy Recommendation

 FRVLX - Franklin Small Cap Value Fund holds 445K shares representing 2.92% ownership of the company.

-Neumeier Poma Investment Counsel holds 415K shares representing 2.72% ownership of the company.
-In it's prior filing, the firm reported owning 366K shares, representing an increase of 11.88%.
-The firm increased its portfolio allocation in CLFD by 56,248.81% over the last quarter.
+Neumeier Poma Investment Counsel holds 397K shares representing 2.60% ownership of the company.
+In it's prior filing, the firm reported owning 415K shares, representing a decrease of 4.58%.
+The firm decreased its portfolio allocation in CLFD by 4.60% over the last quarter.

+Boston Partners holds 391K shares representing 2.56% ownership of the company.
+In it's prior filing, the firm reported owning 405K shares, representing a decrease of 3.71%.
+The firm decreased its portfolio allocation in CLFD by 62.45% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 391K shares representing 2.56% ownership of the company.
 In it's prior filing, the firm reported owning 385K shares, representing an increase of 1.31%.
 The firm decreased its portfolio allocation in CLFD by 53.70% over the last quarter.